 The Friends of the Library of Rutherford has provided key funding for a range of programs and services for over 50 years.
 When you become a Friend of the Library, you help the Library enrich our lives and strengthen our community.
 The Friends’ annual membership drive is a mainstay of its fundraising efforts, and all are asked to join the Friends or to renew membership.
 The Friends is a 501(c)3 organization, making donations tax-deductible.
 Click HERE for a membership form.

-The library mainstay services are still loaning out over 160,000 items and receiving over 150,000 visitors annually.
-It is a major destination for free local programming, too.
-Last year, the library offered 456 public programs to adults and children, attended by 17,081 people.
-The Friends of the Library support all special programs to children; they also provide critical financial support for program supplies.
+The Library mainstay continues to be loaning materials–more than 150,000 each year.
+It is also a major destination for free educational and opportunities.
+In 2017 the Library has offered 675 public programs for adults and children, attended by 18,250.
+The Friends of the Library support all special programs to children.
+They also provide critical financial support for program supplies.
+In addition, the Friends also provide major support for the popular Museum Pass Program.
+Residents’ use of this service saves them just over $31,000 yearly.

 Please like our Facebook page (The Friends of the Library of Rutherford) and the Library website for news regarding Friends sponsored events.